 The age old saying “feed the soil, not the plants” couldn’t be more accurate.
 Tending the living soil is paramount to the success of your garden.
 Your plants might require a mix of feeding the topsoil and watering in the nutrients, combined with adding liquid nutrients to your water reservoir to ensure an even dosage throughout the soil.

 However you decide to feed your plants, do so with caution and research or you may end up burning the plants with too much at once.

 Growing cannabis requires a lot of attention on your behalf, but depending on the area where you live, some external factors might not work in your favor.
 Here are a couple of growth tips that may come in handy:

-● Cannabis doesn’t do well in extremely windy areas, as the branches may break, making the plant vulnerable to pests and diseases.
-If you live in a windy area, considering installing windbreakers.
+- Cannabis doesn’t do well in extremely windy areas, as the branches may break, making the plant vulnerable to pests and diseases.
+If you live in a windy area, consider installing windbreakers.

-● Cannabis is a plant that requires a lot of nutrients to grow.
+- Cannabis requires a lot of nutrients to grow.
 It’s important to not be tempted to feed your cannabis plants long acting fertilizers such as Miracle Grow.
-Instead use nutrients that are designed for cannabis.
+Instead, use nutrients that are designed for cannabis.
 These can be purchased easily online or at your local grow store.
 Proper nutrients are critical to the final THC levels in your cannabis plants so don’t skimp.

 Growing weed at home is a complex process, but ultimately, a really fun experience.
 Don’t be intimidated by the requirements, but do be sure to do your research beforehand.
 This will save you time and money in the long run and help you get a head start on your first cannabis crop.
 Tend the soil, monitor the water, and provide plenty of sunlight.
 Enjoy your harvest!